warrayquipsome/Chillax/Docs/FAQs.md

 3. <img src="images/bg_change/monaco_editor.png" alt="whatever"/>

-Now to go to line number `46` (*at the time of writing the line number is 46 which in a later version might change*) or where the variable `--wallpaper` defined and change the url that is within the single quote `''` to the wallpaper/gif **url** that you want to set.
+Now to go to line number `46` (*at the time of writing, the line number is 46 which in a later version might change*) or where the variable `--wallpaper` defined and change the url that is within the single quote `''` to the wallpaper/gif **url** that you want to set.